Early Years Development Programme

 Early Years settings can sign up at any point in the year and will receive 12 months membership.
 Staff can access the online resources at any time to familiarise themselves with the programme and understand about the learning profile of children with Down syndrome before the child joins them.
 The programme also includes resources and guidance about successful transitions which will be invaluable as staff welcome a new pupil to their class.

-Can school resources be shared with nursery before a child starts school?
+Can nursery resources be shared with school before a child starts school?

 We would always encourage communication between nursery and school as part of transition.
 Nursery and preschool settings should share information about what they have been working on with the child during the summer term to help the school prepare for the child’s arrival.
-Nurseries and parents can advise the school to sign up to PEP as soon as they can so that they are able to begin training and familiarise themselves with resources before the child starts Reception.
+At DSUK we have a Primary Education Programme that schools can sign up to in advance of the child starting school, so that they are able to begin training and familiarise themselves with resources before the child starts Reception.
 Similarly, we would encourage nurseries to sign up to EYDP themselves for the year the child is with them prior to starting school.